Tis the Season to Retire Blackboard and Embrace Canvas

 - Also select “Hide grade distribution graphs from students”

 - Click on Update Course Details

 Solution 2: Use multiple “assignment groups” and assign weighting factors to each group

-- Detailed instructions can be found here (canvas tutorial on weighted grading).
+- Detailed instructions (canvas tutorial on weighted grading).

 - Note especially options for handling “0”s (both may lead to surprising behavior).